-14 - 16 years provision - a selection of Level 2 and in-fill courses
+14 - 16 years provision - a selection of programmes and in-fill courses students to progress into the work place.

 Foundation Learning - from Entry level to Level 1 This includes independent living, personal development and employability alongside vocational skills development in areas such as gardening, agriculture, small animals, sport and motor vehicle.